If you would like to contribute your favourite/funniest etc quotes from this episode please contact me.

 Black Hearted Belle: Ah-arh, well whoever you are, you've crossed swords with the wrong person this time.
 En guard.

-T-Bag: If you insist (T-Bag swipes her sword several times).
+(T-Bag swipes her sword several times).
 Ha ha!

 (T-Bag slices the rope with the sword which releases the sail which falls and knocks her out).